0Mysterio0/ArcadeProject1.1/README.md

 To being, we started by brainstorming a list of all the components we wanted to include in our game.
 This included: a movable player, randomized fruit orders, randomized positions/speeds of the falling fruit and obstacles, and multiple levels.
 We heavily relied on the resources and guidance from the Arcade Academy tutorial/website for the initial set up of our game screen and movement functions for our player.
-From there, we updated, modified and created functions for each of our other components (specifically the falling fruit and suckers).
+We utilized crate objects as the boundaries of our screen.
+The crates are positioned just out of frame, so our character is still fully visible on screen when they bump into them.From there, we updated, modified or created functions for each of our other components (specifically the falling fruit and suckers).

 ####*Important functions that we utilized:*